 We adventure and grow characters

-I started following Christian over at Christian links to another blog (I'll let you follow the trail and leave credit for tweaking me with Christian) which discusses the following quote:
+I started following Christian over at The XP Experience and there was a post about What we do which got me thinking.
+Christian links to another blog (I'll let you follow the trail and leave credit for tweaking me with Christian) which discusses the following quote:

 We don't explore characters--we explore dungeons.